- Home

 Friends of the Mississippi River

-- Restoring over 62.5 acres of Oak savanna, Dry prairie within the southern half of the park.
-FMR has continued restoring oak savanna within the park and is assisting with the development of a natural resource management plan in partnership and funding from the South Washington Watershed District.
+- In 2021, assisted with the development of a natural resource management plan in partnership and funded by the South Washington Watershed District.

 South Washington Watershed District

-- Goats were used to set back garlic mustard and common buckthorn within the central draw overflow storage area.
-Efforts are continuing this winter with fuel load reductions within the ravine with Sentence to Serve crews cutting and burning downed wood.
+- Goats will be used to set back garlic mustard and common buckthorn within the central draw overflow storage area.

 Washington County

-- Sentence to Serve crews are helping with fuel load reductions in oak savannas in the central portion of the park, north of ravine landing (Area between intersection #'s 2, 4, 9, 10, 11).
+- Sentence to Serve crews are helping with fuel load reductions in oak savannas in the central portion of the park and north of Ravine Landing (area between intersection #'s 2, 4, 9, 10, 11).
 Crews will also be thinning thinning mesic trees such as box elder, ash and hackberry to allow for more sunlight to enter the groundlayer.
-A controlled burn is anticipated in the spring of 2022.

 Future Projects

-- Implementing the ecological restoration plan developed in partnership with SWWD and FMR.
+- Implementing the Natural Resource Management Plan developed in partnership with SWWD and FMR.

 - Developing a firewood program to assist with fuel load reduction efforts in the park.

-- Implementing a conservation based haying or grazing system on the NE portion of the park to improve the grassland habitat.
+- Implementing a conservation based haying or grazing system on the NE portion of the park to improve the grassland habitat, in partnership with SWWD.

 Current Projects